 2004: Grub Street: “The Muse and the Marketplace”

 Outside of book publishing, I volunteer with Surfers Healing, THERAsurf, and A Walk on Water, three non-profit organizations that offer surf therapy experiences to children with special needs.
 I’ve also been a wish granter with the Los Angeles chapter of the Make-A-Wish Foundation and have mentored fifth graders writing their first screenplays with the Young Storytellers Foundation.
 During my years in New York City, I began to mentor a sixteen-year-old student at Washington Irving High School during her junior year.
-Thirteen years later, she’s still in my life and has created her own extraordinary organization to empower teenage girls–now in it’s fourth year.
+Thirteen years later, she’s still in my life and has created her own extraordinary organization, Queen Geniuses, to empower teenage girls from low-income communities.
 If you’d like to support the work of any of these groups with a microphilanthropy donation, I would be so grateful.